 - Landless rural people who are willing to learn skills for livestock raising, off-farm income-generating activities or wage employment

 - Women and households headed by women with a large number of dependents

 - Other poor rural households such as those in indigenous ethnic minority communities.

-The participatory approach toward community development is at the core of IFAD-financed initiatives in the country.
-It has the aim of building the capacity of grass-roots institutions and fostering direct ownership of investment programmes by the people who benefit from them.
+The participatory approach towards community development is at the core of IFAD-financed initiatives in the country.
+It builds the capacity of grass-roots institutions and fosters direct ownership of investment programmes by the people who benefit from them.